 - 2. Drag and drop Page Break from the Elements section to the Report Canvas. - 3.
-Hover your cursor over the Page Break element to show the location on the canvas.
+Hover your cursor over the Page Break element to show the icon, then click and drag the element to the desired location on the canvas.